Flashback: The Best of 38 Special

 Flashback: The Best of 38 Special is a best-of compilation album by the southern rock band 38 Special, released in 1987.
 It contains several of the band's greatest hits, such as "Hold On Loosely" and "Caught Up in You", as well as two hit songs from soundtracks previously unavailable on a 38 Special album, "Back to Paradise" and "Teacher, Teacher".
 It also features one brand-new track unique to this compilation, "Same Old Feeling".
+The vinyl version of this release included the studio tracks on a 12-inch LP and the four live tracks on a separate 7-inch EP.

 Track listing

 The live tracks were recorded by the Westwood One Mobile.